-How to Build a LEGO® Heart
+How to Build a LEGO Heart

-Building different seasonal shapes and objects with bricks is one thing we really enjoy in our home, and provides kids with a fun and educational STEM activities each holiday season.
+Building different seasonal shapes and objects with bricks is one thing we enjoy in our home, and provides kids with fun and educational STEM activities each holiday season.
 Here are the directions for building a Lego® Heart.

 Materials needed to build a Lego® Heart: